Best Budget Laptops for Working from Home

 Should You Buy Refurbished?

 Some of these laptops are available as “renewed” or refurbished units on Amazon.
-I’ve bought refurbished laptops before, and here’s my take: if it’s “Amazon Renewed” with the 90-day guarantee, it’s usually fine.
+If it’s “Amazon Renewed” with the 90-day guarantee, the risk is low.
 The laptops go through testing, come with a charger, and work as expected.

-The risk is cosmetic.
+The trade-off is cosmetic.
 You might get a small scratch or a slightly worn keyboard.
-Functionally, I’ve never had a problem.
-And the savings can be 20-40% off the original price.
+Functionally, Amazon Renewed units are tested to work and look like new.
+The savings can be 20-40% off the original price.
 For a WFH machine that just needs to work, refurbished is a smart move.

 Just avoid third-party “renewed” sellers with low ratings.
 Stick to Amazon Renewed or manufacturer-certified refurbished programs.
 Lenovo’s outlet store, for example, often has IdeaPads at big discounts with full warranties.